What is golf cart insurance?

 Golf cart insurance for retirees and seasonal drivers like snowbirds

 If you won't be driving the cart on public roads, getting some insurance coverage for an off-road vehicle is still a good idea.
-And whatever you do, don't drive an uninsured cart on a public road without insurance, especially if your state requires it.
+Driving an uninsured golf cart on a public road where coverage is legally required exposes you to fines and personal liability for any injuries or property damage.

 Should you get golf cart insurance?

 If you own a golf cart, you should carry liability insurance at the very least.
 It will protect you from potentially expensive claims.
-However, carrying extended coverage is good idea if you use the cart frequently, and especially if your drive on public roads.
+However, carrying extended coverage is a good idea if you use the cart frequently, and especially if you drive on public roads.

 Golf cart insurance is generally inexpensive and worth the purchase.